CamWheeler135/CS50_Final_Project/README.md

 # Welcome to my CS50 final project.

+---

+### Updates

+- 17/02/2023 - Addition of Optimistic Initialization Algorithm.

+- 16/02/2023 - Addition of the Softmax Algorithm.

+- 14/02/2023 - Correction of regret computation, cumulative regret is visually logarithmic on figures.

+- 03/01/2023 - Addition of Epsilon Greedy Decay algorithm.

+- 26/12/2022 - Completed CS50 Project.

+---

 A video description of my project, required to be below 3 minutes by CS50.
 For an in-depth explanation of the code, please continue and read the full document.
 [Video Demonstration](https://youtu.be/NN_oF9gcSUg)